 There are several distinct characteristics that have emerged during Pastor Paul’s tenure.
 Emmanuel has become even more missional in its practices.
 Emmanuel has produced eight missionaries who have served in foreign countries for one year or longer.
 Five of these have served as Southern Baptist Journeyman missionaries.
 Also, Emmanuel has increased its annual World Missions Offering until it now exceeds $100,000.
 Another important characteristic of Emmanuel is its elder leadership.
 The church elders serve to provide Pastor Paul with personal and pastoral accountability.
 They serve as “doctrinal guardians,” and are also responsible for issues of church discipline.
 The most obvious thing about Emmanuel over the last few years is its tremendous growth.

-After embarking on an 18-month building project, Emmanuel dedicated a new addition on January 4, 2009, that nearly doubled the square footage of the facility.
-Because of the added space and expanded ministries, the church currently runs about 1,000 in three morning services, including children’s church.
+After embarking on an 18-month building project, Emmanuel dedicated a new addition on January 4, 2009, which nearly doubled the square footage of the facility.
+Because of the added space and expanded ministries, the church currently runs about 1,000 in four morning services, including a Spanish speaking service at 11 and eKids worship.
 Emmanuel continues to be fully committed to a culturally relevant, multi-generational ministry based on a theologically conservative foundation.